Yehuda Levi: Additional work

 He was the spokesmodel of Israeli fashion brands Fox and Renuar.

 On 12 March 2023, Levi was announced as the new host of HaMerotz LaMillion, Israel's version of The Amazing Race, replacing longtime host Ron Shahar.

 Personal life

 Levi was previously in a relationship with the Israeli model Yael Bar Zohar and acted alongside her in the soap opera, Ramat Aviv Gimel.
 In 2006, Levi got into a high-profile relationship with Israeli singer and actress Ninet Tayeb, the first winner of the show Kokhav Nolad.
 Haaretz described them as "Israel's favourite celebrity couple", with The Jerusalem Post declaring them "Israel's Brangelina".
 In 2013, after 8 years together, the couple broke up, stating that the breakup was mutual.
 He has been described as one of the two most talked-about male stars in Israel (along with Ran Danker), Tayeb's former partner.

 In 2017, he married Israeli model Shlomit Malka.
 They resided in Tel Aviv.
 On June 6, 2021, the couple announced that they separated.
+Levi is Dating actress Dana Frieder, they are expecting their first child.